GriffFerguson/prodbuild/README.md

 - Entry: the path, relative to the project root folder, to the folder containing all source files.
 - Output: the path, relative to the project root folder, to the folder to emit all processed files to
 - Port: specify the port for the dev-server
+- Exclude: exclude folders and files, written as an array of strings

 If no build.config.json is available in the active directory, the default values will be used.